tierklinik-dobersberg/cis/README.md

 - create and manage **animated slide-shows** that can be displayed on info-screens using any capable web-browser
 - connect MJPEG based **camera streams** to monitor and **watch your cage rooms**
 - a **DICOM web-viewer** to check your medical images and show them to your customers (not for diagnostic purposes)
+- a **integrated comment** system to discuss vacations, customer issues or medical images
+- **integrated calendar system** (backed by google calendar) with support to attach customer/patient records

 ## Scope